uploadcare/uploadcare-ruby/README.md

 @file = @api.upload_from_url "http://your.awesome/avatar.jpg"
 # =>  #<Uploadcare::Api::File ...
 ```
-Keep in mind that invalid URL will raise an ArgumentError.
+Keep in mind that invalid URL will raise an `ArgumentError`.

 ### Uploading a single file
 Like with URL - just start throwing your file into API